- Notes on sources and an index to each monthly file appears at the end.

 26 May 2009: Liverpool 1 Arsenal 2.
 FA Youth Cup Final second leg, Arsenal winning 6-2 overall.
 Coquelin and Wilshere played in the team, Watt and Ayala scored.

-26 May 2013: Arsenal Ladies won FA Cup for sixth time in eight years.
-They won it again in 2014, but then found their days of dominance curtailed as other clubs started to invest heavily in their women’s teams.
+26 May 2013: Arsenal Ladies won the FA Cup for the sixth time in eight years.
+They won it again in 2014, but then found their days of dominance curtailed (at least until 2019) as other clubs started to invest heavily in their women’s teams.

 27 May 1933: Alex Wilson purchased from Greenock Morton for £600.
 He made his league debut the following January for Arsenal and went on to play 89 league and cup games for the club.

 27 May 1945: Ernie Tuckett died on active service in an airfield accident whilst serving in the RAF.
 He was just 31 at the time.
 After Arsenal he had moved on to Bradford and Fulham.

 27 May 1948: Doug Lishman signed from Walsall for £10,500.
 Over the next eight seasons he scored 125 league goals for Arsenal in 226 games, plus another ten goals in the FA Cup.

 27 May 1953: Grasshoppers 1 Arsenal 2.
 Final game for Freddie Cox DFC and a debut for Dennis Evans as Cliff Holton scored twice.
 Cox then moved on to be player coach of West Brom.